ScenarioTech/Stage/README.md

 <!-- TITLE/ -->

-# Scenario Stage Construtor
+# Scenario Stage Builder

 <!-- /TITLE -->

-This is a tool used to build stages for use with interactive scenarios created using the Scenario Engine.
+This is a tool used to construct stages for use with interactive scenarios created using the Scenario Engine.
 A scenario stage is the medium through which scenario content is presented to users.
 If you're working on a scenario, you'll often want to create a stage to accompany it and convey your vision to the people who experience your scenario.

 ## The First Step: Building A Demo Stage